dtcenter/METplotpy/docs/Users_Guide/performance_diagram.rst

 `yaml.org <https://yaml.org>`_,
 it is a "human-friendly data serialization language.
 It is commonly used for configuration files and in applications where data is being stored or transmitted.
-Two configuration files are required, the first is a default configuration file, **performance_diagram_defaults.yaml** that is found in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
+Two configuration files are required.
+The first is a default configuration file, **performance_diagram_defaults.yaml**, which is found in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
+All default configuration files are located in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config* directory.
-*$METPLOTPY_SOURCE* indicates the directory where the METplotpy source code has been saved.
-The second required YAML configuration file is a user-supplied "custom" configuration file that can be used to customize/override the default settings in the **performance_diagram_defaults.yaml** file.
+Note: *$METPLOTPY_SOURCE* is the user-specified directory where the METplotpy source code has been saved.

+The second required configuration file is a user-supplied “custom” configuration file.
+This  file is used to customize/override the default settings in the **performance_diagram_defaults.yaml** file.
 The custom configuration file can be an empty file if all default settings are to be applied.

 Default Configuration File Settings
 ___________________________________

 * **title**  The title for the performance diagram.

 * **title_weight**  1=plain 2=bold 3=italic 4=bold italic.

 * **title_align**  Unsupported by Matplotlib, included for consistency with METviewer.

 * **title_offset**  Unsupported by Matplotlib, included for consistency with METviewer.

 * **title_size**  Magnifier value.
 Values above 1.0 create title
   that is larger than the internal default size.
 Values less than 1.0 create a title that is smaller than the internal default size.